Heteromeles: Uses

+Indigenous Uses

+Toyon is known by several names to different Indigenous tribes and linguistic groups (Tongva and ʔívil̃uqaletem: ashuwet; Barbareño, Cruzeño, and Inseño Chumashan languages: qwe).

 The pomes provided food for local Native American tribes, such as the Chumash, Tongva, and Tataviam.
 The pomes also can be made into a jelly.
 Native Americans also made a tea from the leaves as a stomach remedy.
 Most were dried and stored, then later cooked into porridge or pancakes.
 Later settlers added sugar to make custard and wine.
 The plants were also often cooked over a fire to remove the slightly bitter taste by Californian tribes.

-The Tongva (who called the plant ashuwet) ate the berries fresh, boiled and left them in an earthen oven for 2 to 3 days, roasted them, or made them into a cider.
+The Tongva ate the berries fresh, boiled and left them in an earthen oven for 2 to 3 days, roasted them, or made them into a cider.
 Pulverized flowers were steeped into hot water to make tea which could be used to ease gynecological ailments.
 For stomach pains, bark and leaves are steeped in hot water to make tea.
 The same tea can serve as a seasonal tonic and ease other body pains.
 Also, applying mashed ashuwet to sores eases pain.
 Infected wounds are washed using an infusion of bark and leaves.
-The ʔívil̃uqaletem also called the plant ashwet.
-They often consumed the fruit both raw and cooked.
+The ʔívil̃uqaletem often consumed the fruit both raw and cooked.